DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

  - Solution is to break the problem into small milestones and be flexible (I prefer Kanban to Agile, with Scrumban not a bad alternative)
  - Developers are the ones that actually have the real power to do something about meeting the deadlines, since they are the ones that will actually do the work
  - One of the reasons Agile doesn't work very well is due to the amount of guess work that happens in the sprint planning

+## Design

+...

+**Topics to cover and ideas**

+ - explain what it is
+ - Steve Jobs and Jon Ive on Design
+ - It's about everything
+ - 'Design of everyday things' book
+ - Design is not about how things look, it is about how they work
+ - Microsoft approach to design (story about how for J.Ive change is not a desirable goal, but a side effect of good design)
+ - with good design, evolution feel natural and the current status quo quickly feels out of date
+ - attention of detail , making it work
+ - Simple is very hard (you know it is right when there is nothing to add and remove (without severely affecting the meaning))
+ - 'I don't have time to send you a short letter so I'm going to send a long one'
+ - constant refactoring is how we get to good design
+    - speed of iteration , beats quality of design (and ironically the speed of iteration will create a more quality outcome)